-In order to achieve this overall objective, the Company's capital management, amongst other things, aims to ensure that it meets financial covenants attached to the interest-bearing loans and borrowings that define capital structure requirements, Breaches in meeting the financial covenants would permit the bank to immediately call loans and borrowings.
+In order to achieve this overall objective, the Company's capital management, amongst other things, aims to ensure that it meets financial covenants attached to the interest-bearing loans and borrowings that define capital structure requirements.
 There have been no breaches in the financial covenants of any interest-bearing loans and borrowing in the current period.

-No changes were made in the objectives, policies or processes for managing capital during the years ended March 31, 2020 and March 31, 2019.
+No changes were made in the objectives, policies or processes for managing capital during the year ended March 31, 2024 and March 31, 2023.